Morris dance: Morris dancing in the United States

-Morris dancing has been practiced in the United States since at least 1908, although an article published by the Country Dance and Song Society points to 1910 as the year Morris dancing truly took off in America.
+Morris dancing has been practised in the United States since at least 1908, although an article published by the Country Dance and Song Society points to 1910 as the year Morris dancing truly took off in America.
 The primary organization supporting Morris Dance in the US is the North American Morris Dance Organization, which is affiliated with the Country Dance and Song Society as well as the Morris Ring, Morris Federation, and Open Morris.
 British-American musician and folklorist Tony Barrand was key in developing and documenting Morris history in the US, including founding the Marlboro Morris Men as well as the Marlboro Morris Ale.

-Most Morris sides in the United States are concentrated on the East Coast, particularly in the Boston-Washington development corridor.
+Most Morris sides in the United States are concentrated on the East Coast, particularly in the Boston-Washington corridor.
 Large regular events in this part of the country include the Marlboro Morris Ale and Dancing America Rapper Tournament (the American offshoot of Dancing England Rapper Tournament).
 Minneapolis is the hub for Morris dancing in the Midwest, with 6 teams in the Minneapolis-St. Paul metro area and 9 teams in the whole of Minnesota.
 Dancing the sun up on May Day is an important activity for many American Morris dance teams.